emmett-framework/granian/README.md

 ## Project status

-Granian is currently in early-stage development.
+Granian is currently under active development.

 Granian is compatible with Python 3.7 and above versions on unix platforms and 3.8 and above on Windows.